jrderek/ETL-Pipeline-with-Apache-Airflow/README.md

 # ETL-Pipeline-with-Apache-Airflow

-The purpose of the data engineering project is to combine the skills & expertise acquired during the nanodegree-program to accomplish data-engineering tasks such as developing ETL-pipelines with Apache Airflow, handling complex and huge amounts of data with Apache Spark / AWS-EMR, defining efficient star-schema like data-models in AWS-Redshift and utilizing HDFS like storage as AWS-S3.
+The purpose of the data engineering project is to combine the skills & expertise acquired to accomplish data-engineering tasks such as developing ETL-pipelines with Apache Airflow, handling complex and huge amounts of data with Apache Spark / AWS-EMR, defining efficient star-schema like data-models in AWS-Redshift and utilizing HDFS like storage as AWS-S3.

 The capstone project is the final project to complete the nanodegree-program and deals with four datasets.
 The main dataset will include data on immigration to the United States, and supplementary datasets will include data on airport codes, U.S. city demographics, and temperature data.
 The datasets will be ingested and transformed during various steps of a holistic ETL-Pipeline using Apache Airflow, Spark, AWS-S3, AWS-EMR & AWS-Redshift ending up in a final star-schema like data-model which enables to answer analytical questions regarding immigration in the US.